Skip to Content

 Basil can be grown for its spiked flowers as well as its foliage, both of which come in different shades.
 Cinnamon basil and purple-leafed varieties are especially popular.
 Since it’s susceptible to wilting, harvest basil in the morning or evening and let stems rest in water before using.

-14. Russian sage
+14. Russian Sage

 This large, shrubby perennial has feathery, silvery leaves and tall, airy spikes of lavender flowers that bloom in late summer and into fall.
 Unlike its culinary counterparts (which also make great fillers), Russian sage needs plenty of space, growing to three or four feet high.